CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

 #### Task 2 - Addition of users using PowerShell

 1. Open PowerShell as an administrator.
 This can be done by searching for PowerShell in Windows and choosing Run as administrator.

-   >**Note** - Select **PowerShell** and not **PowerShell ISE**.
+**Note** - You need to have PowerShell version 7.2 or higher for this lab to function.
+When PowerShell opens you will get a version at the top of the screen, if you are running and older version, follow the instructions on the screen to go to https://aka.ms/PowerShell-Release?tag=7.3.9.
+Scroll down to the assets section and select powershell-7.3.1-win-x64.msi.
+When the download has completed, select Open file.
+Install using all the defaults.

+**Lab Tip** - TouchType does not work with PowerShell well in the lab environment.
+To work around this issue, you open Notepad in you lab environment.
+Next use the TouchType feature to place the script into Notepad, then finally use Copy & Paste to put the command into PowerShell.
+Apologies for this extra step.

-2. You will need to add and import the Azure AD PowerShell module if you have not used it before.
+2. You will need to Install the Microsoft.Graph PowerShell module if you have not used it before.
 Run the following two commands and when prompted to confirm press Y:

     ```
-    Install-Module AzureAD
+    Install-Module Microsoft.Graph
-    Import-Module AzureAD
     ```

-3. Confirm that the module is installed correctly by running the command:
+3. Confirm the Microsoft.Graph module is installed:

     ```
-    Get-Module AzureAD
+    Get-InstalledModule Microsoft.Graph
     ```

-4. Next, you will need to login to Azure by running:
+4. Next, you will need to login to Microsoft Graph API by running:

     ```
-    Connect-AzureAD
+    Connect-MgGraph -Scopes "User.ReadWrite.All"
     ```

-5. The Microsoft login window will appear for you to log in to Azure AD.

-   >**Note:** If you get any warnings you can click on **Yes**
+    The Edge browser will open and you will be prompted to sign-in.
+Use the MOD Administrator account to connect.
+Accept the permissions request; then close the browser window.

-6. To verify that you are connected and to see existing users, run:
+5. To verify that you are connected and to see existing users, run:

     ```
-    Get-AzureADUser
+    Get-MgUser
     ```

-7. To assign a common temporary password to all new users, run the following command and replace the TempPW with the password that you would like to provide to your users.
+7. To assign a common temporary password to all new users, run the following command and replace the <Enter a complex Password> with the password that you would like to provide to your users.

     ```
-    $PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile
+    $PWProfile = @{
+        Password = "<Enter a complex password you will>";
+        ForceChangePasswordNextSignIn = $false
+    }
     ```

-    ```
-    $PasswordProfile.Password = "<<enter a secure password you will remember>>"
-    ```

 8. You are ready to create a new users.
 The following command will be populated with the user information and run.
 If you have more than one user to add, you can use a notepad txt file to add the user information and copy/paste into PowerShell.

     ```
+    New-MgUser `
-    New-AzureADUser -DisplayName "New User" -PasswordProfile $PasswordProfile -UserPrincipalName "NewUser@labtenantname.com" -AccountEnabled $true -MailNickName "Newuser"
+        -DisplayName "New PW User" `
+        -GivenName "New" -Surname "User" `
+        -MailNickname "newuser" `
+        -UsageLocation "US" `
+        -UserPrincipalName "newuser@<labtenantname.com>" `
+        -PasswordProfile $PWProfile -AccountEnabled `
+        -Department "Research" -JobTitle "Trainer"
     ```

-    >**Note** - Replace **labtenantname.com** with the **azurehol...onmicrosoft.com** name assigned by the lab tenant.You can find it in the Primary domain section of Microsoft Entra ID Overview page
+   >**Note** - Replace **labtenantname.com** with the **onmicrosoft.com** name assigned by the lab tenant.

 ## Experiment with managing users